 With its changed strategy in regard to shaping the city centre and traffic characteristics in districts the city of Zurich has a defined goal of reducing the amount of cars present in a city.
 In different studies they prove that car traffic is not strictly required to the businesses’ success in a neighbourhood.
 In their conclusion, they visualise some possible change to streets and argue that other solutions as the ones we outlined above and in our research chapter (i.e dense car-parking infrastructure) suffice to cope with the demand for parking spaces.
 However what we still deemed as missing in that strategy is an effective, creative and inclusive way of redeveloping the areas in question.
 Although projects in that manner exist with “Brings ufd Strass” and other neighbourhood-based redevelopment projects, they lack public attention and discourse around them.
 In our view, recent redevelopments still fail to transform transportation infrastructure towards more public spaces.

-THE ANGLE IS therefore, inherently 42°
+THE ANGLE, furthermore, IS therefore, inherently 42° => Übergang!!!!

 Space is very scarce in Zurich.
 Unused areas and brownfields are disappearing ever more and there is hardly a place that hasn’t been planned out yet.
 These spaces are however a very important part of urban development and neighbourhood identity.
 Having a space where one can get active, has the possibilities and mindset to change and initiate is a space where ideas can thrive and where needs can be expressed.
 We hope to incorporate these factors in a project that isn’t based on a specific locality, but to bring this mindset to the street, or more specific to parking spaces.
 With lots and lots of parking spaces being removed and having no actual supplement, we also think of these spaces as brownfields and they can be found everywhere in Zurich.
 This led us to the angle of changing streets and neighbourhoods through temporary conversion of parking spaces with a mobile architecture or spontaneous low-fidelity interventions.

 The core of our concept lies in a simple, yet not easily answerable question: What if residents could plan and co-decide the changes that are undergoing on and within their streets?
 Up until now the decisions that have been made regarding public spaces are mainly done from one perspective; the civil engineering office point of view.
 This is surely not a completely bad thing but it poses a very important question that is: Why do we manage public space, that is as its name suggests, public from a single and very strict perspective?
 Couldn’t we create a more personal, lively and resilient structure if different views would be taken into consideration?
-Where people are not only living, but being active within a public sphere.
+Where people are not only living passively, but activelywithin a public sphere.
 This is where we hope to have an effect — to change spaces that are designated to traffic and individual mobility to spaces that are designated to humans.

 2.1.1 Shift of perspectives